-Restore Your Confidence
+Elevate Your Confidence

 Gravity, the scientific principle that keeps us grounded, often results in unwanted effects on other parts of our bodies.
 Weight loss, pregnancy, intense aerobic activity, and genetics can make once-perky breasts sag and lose their shape, leaving you feeling self-conscious with a tendency to cover up.
-Breast lift surgery (mastopexy) can provide a youthful, shapely contour to the breast and restore your confidence by:
+A breast lift offers a highly personalized solution to breast sagging, restoring elevated contours for a more youthful, balanced silhouette.

 • Reducing the size of your areola